Globalization, National Identity, and the Politics of Belonging

 Alexander has worked with study abroad programs in Europe for a number of years; not just in Norway, but in the Czech Republic, Slovakia and Poland as well.
 As a former study abroad student himself (in Czech Republic and Slovakia), Alexander believes that a term abroad is the single most important experience a student can have, not only for its enormous potential in shaping worldviews and promoting cross-cultural understanding, but for its influence on how we view our own society at home.

-Challenges of Globalization to the Scandinavian Welfare State: Urbanization and Immigration (equivalent to 2 courses; 8 credits)
+The Scandinavian Welfare States in an Age of Globalization (equivalent to 2 courses; 8 credits)

 The course begins with a critical assessment of the development of Norwegian national identity, before considering how mass immigration and globalization have affected the Scandinavian countries.
 Students go on to trace the social and political cleavages that gave rise to the Norwegian political parties, while considering some of the distinguishing features of the Scandinavian political model, like the incorporation of the working class and the role played by young people and youth politics.
 Students round out the program’s first half by studying the origins, scope and ongoing evolution of the Scandinavian welfare state model and the concept of ‘social democracy.’